dsloanm-epcc/build-instructions/Amber/build_Amber16_gcc5_ivybrg.md

 We assume that you have obtained the Amber source code from the Amber website.

-__Note:__ As this is a dynamic build you should install Amber in the `\work` file system on ARCHER so the required librarie s are available on the compute nodes at runtime.
+__Note:__ As this is a dynamic build you should install Amber in the `/work` file system on ARCHER so the required librarie s are available on the compute nodes at runtime.

 __Note:__ The whole build and install process should take a couple of